toramanlis/laravel-implicit-migrations/Readme.md

 ## What It Is

-This package is a tool that creates Laravel migration files by inspecting the application's models by the command `php artisan implicit-migrations:generate`.
+This package is a tool that creates Laravel migration files by inspecting the application's models with the command `php artisan implicit-migrations:generate`.
 Even after you change the model classes, you can run the command to generate a migration with the necessary update operations.

 ## How It Works